400 West Circulo Del Paladin, Green Valley, Arizona 85614

 Prices start in the low-$100,000s.
 Please check with a Realtor to verify this as prices may change.

-Green Valley Hospital opened in 2015 and has 50 beds.
+Green Valley Hospital has 50 beds.
 It is accredited by DNV-GL, a relatively new accreditation organization, and it accepts Medicare patients.

 The surrounding landscape is pretty and very green indeed, with the jagged Santa Rita Mountains looming in the distance.
 Outside of town, nearby Madera Canyon is one of the top spots in the nation for bird watching.
 Patagonia Lake, Arivaca Lake and Pena Blanca Lake are small lakes within an hour's drive.